 In this case we are not cooking the whole thing, that would take much longer.
 If you did want such a large roast of sorts you would need to follow the steps in How to Cook Pork Shank which is quite similar.
 Slices this way give you the same flavors but cooked quickly (or relatively so).

-Cut beef shank with a bone pairs well with a variety of seasonings such as garlic, onions, carrots, celery, tomatoes, thyme, rosemary, red wine, and beef broth.
+Sliced pieces pair well with a variety of seasonings such as garlic, onions, carrots, celery, tomatoes, thyme, rosemary, red wine, and beef broth.
 These ingredients can be used to create delicious braises, stews, soups, and tacos like we do with Oxtails on the Stove.

-- All purpose flour or cornstarch is used to coat the meat to thicken the sauce and get a great outer texture.
+You want some All purpose flour or cornstarch is used to coat the meat to thicken the sauce and get a great outer texture.

-- Beef broth is better than water, even wine could be used half and half for added richness
+Beef broth is better than water, even wine could be used half and half for added richness.

-Variations
+Variations and Substitutions

 There is plenty of liquid left in the pan you can use to drizzle on the shredded beef once removed but if you wanted more, or to make them spicy I would make our Birria Sauce.
 OH Yes.

-- Add tomato paste, canned tomatoes and broth (or use white wine) to the pan.
+Place any diced vegetables you like in the skillet to soften.
+Add tomato paste, canned tomatoes and broth (or use white wine) to the pan.
 Stir and wait 2 minutes.
 Place thyme and fried shanks in the pan and cover with a lid.
+Simmer to break down connective tissues until tender.

 How do you know when beef shank is done?